 What are the advantages of the two-piece shaft collar?

-They hold a little better, because that area ‘b-b' on the torque charts is missing.
+They hold a little better because that area ‘b-b' on the torque charts is missing.
 That's the ‘dead-ban' (see Fig. 1) on a one-piece collar.
-It's the area of torqueing effort that doesn't do any holding, because that effort is expended in closing the collar bore to meet its shaft.
-In the two-piece collar all torqueing effort is available, since at the outset the collar bore is in contact with the shaft.
+It's the area of torquing effort that doesn't do any holding because that effort is expended in closing the collar bore to meet its shaft.
+In the two-piece collar, all torquing effort is available since, at the outset, the collar bore is in contact with the shaft.

-They are real handy to have around, for they can do everything the one-piece type can do, and more.
+They are handy to have around, for they can do everything the one-piece type can do and more.
 They are more adaptable to varying sizes of shafting, and they can be assembled into a mechanism or disassembled without taking the whole machine apart.

 Fig. 1 - Representation of Stick Slip (Not an actual record)